brianvanburken/knowledge-sharing/posts/0000-00-00-compile-time-functions-in-elixir/post.md

-# ???
+# Compile-time functions in Elixir

 A small programming challenge that is used a lot to learn a language is translating a string to another representation.
 In this case, we will transcribe DNA nucleotides to RNA nucleotides and the language we will be using is Elixir.
-Elixir allows us to do some powerful stuff like pattern matching al the way down to the [binary level](<http://benjamintan.io/blog/2014/06/10/elixir-bit-syntax-and-id3/>).
+Elixir allows us to do some powerful stuff like pattern matching all the way down to the [binary level](<http://benjamintan.io/blog/2014/06/10/elixir-bit-syntax-and-id3/>).

-To solve our challenge this we need to know the mapping between the nucleotides that make up a DNA strand and their representation in RNA.
+To solve our challenge we need to know the mapping between the nucleotides that make up a DNA strand and their representation in RNA.
 The mapping is A to U, G to C, T to A, and C to G. I've drawn out an example below.

 ![](rna_transcription.jpg)

 So let's implement this in Elixir!
 We can define multiple functions with the same name, called same head functions, and use pattern matching on the argument to represent the mapping between the nucleotides.

-Doing so we end up with the code below.
+The mapping can be described as below.

 ```elixir
 defmodule RNATranscription do